WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/software/README.md

 #define SNTP_TIMEZONE "+60"
 #define SNTP_SERVER "0.de.pool.ntp.org"
 ```
-3. Setup - The debug as well as the Calypso UART interfaces are initialized.
+3. Setup: The debug as well as the Calypso UART interfaces are initialized.
 The calypso is configured with the given parameters.
-Further, the module connects to the give Wi-Fi, SNTP server and the Mosquitto MQTT server.
+Further, the module connects to the given Wi-Fi, SNTP server and the Mosquitto MQTT server.

 ```C
 void setup() {